kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE  try not debug firmware to see if that speeds up system.
 It does.

+* TODO a better means of compling is not to use op codes but as in trad forth and create a pointer to the direct code block to exec and by pass the token scanning.
+Would need a flag before the pointer to indicate that what comes next is a pointer and not something to throw at the parser.
+This would work for system and uword exec.
+Dont forget to make sure the next token pointers are kept up to date.
+Perhaps if the item is known to be a string or number it can short circut the parser.
+We know the symbols that work for this.
+* TODO to make compile easier to work with only apply to colon word defs and not immediate

 * TODO Add a shift reg to the sound card pcb so i can have gpio output on spi